jacquemar/ADMIN-DASHBOARD/README.md

 # ADMIN-DASHBOARD
-The Connect Admin Dashboard is a comprehensive set of components designed to manage the administrative interface of the "Connect" platform.
+This Admin Dashboard is a comprehensive set of components designed to manage the administrative interface of the "Connect" platform.
 This dashboard serves as a crucial tool for administrators, providing functionalities to streamline user management, content moderation, and overall system monitoring.

 ### Features
 Dual Themes: The dashboard supports both light and dark themes, allowing users to switch seamlessly between them.
 The dark mode can be activated with an elegant toggle button, enhancing usability in low-light environments.